Carolina Gold Chesapeake Penne Pasta

 • 1 lb penne pasta

-• 1/2 lb smoked sausage or smoked shrimp, sliced
+• 1/2 lb smoked sausage, sliced, or 1 lb shrimp, peeled and deveined

 • 1/2 cup sun-dried tomatoes, chopped

-• 1/3 cup Scott's Carolina Gold sauce (plus more for drizzling)
+• 1/4 cup Carolina Gold, plus more for drizzling

 Instructions

-1. Cook the pasta — boil penne in well-salted water until al dente.
-Reserve 1/2 cup pasta water before draining.
+1. Cook the pasta — Boil the penne until al dente.
+Reserve 1/2 cup of pasta water before draining.
+That pasta water is what helps turn the sauce into something silky instead of “why is mustard yelling at me?”

-2. Season the protein — toss smoked sausage or shrimp with 1 tablespoon of Scott's Chesapeake Dry Rub.
-Sear in a large skillet over medium-high heat in olive oil until golden.
-Set aside.
+2. Season the protein — Toss the smoked sausage or shrimp with 1 tablespoon of Scott’s Chesapeake.

-3. Build the base — in the same skillet, sauté red onion and garlic over medium heat for 2–3 minutes until softened.
-Add sun-dried tomatoes and the remaining Chesapeake Dry Rub.
-Stir for 1 minute.
+4. Build the BaseIn the same skillet, add the red onion and cook for 2–3 minutes until softened.
+Add the garlic, sun-dried tomatoes, and remaining 1/2 tablespoon of Chesapeake.
+Stir for about 1 minute.

-4. Add the sauce — pour in Scott's Carolina Gold sauce and a splash of pasta water.
-Stir to combine into a glossy, tangy sauce.
+5. Add the Carolina Gold Lower the heat to medium-low.
+Add the Carolina Gold and a splash of pasta water.
+Stir until it loosens into a glossy sauce.

-5. Toss — add the drained penne and seared protein to the skillet.
-Toss everything together, adding more pasta water as needed to loosen the sauce.
+6. Toss Everything Together — Add the drained pasta and cooked protein back into the skillet.
+Toss everything together, adding more pasta water as needed until the sauce lightly coats the pasta.

 Chef Scott's Tips